Bashy: Acting

 Early in 2015, Thomas guest-starred in the BBC series The Interceptor.
 Thomas' next TV appearance would be as Gil in the short-lived fantasy drama Beowulf: Return to the Shieldlands for ITV in January 2016.
 Thomas signed up to the ensemble cast of A Hundred Streets released the same year.

 Early in 2016, it was confirmed Thomas was to appear as Calvin Hart in the HBO limited series The Night Of directed by James Marsh and Steve Zaillian.
 In March 2016, Thomas was set as a lead role in the 20th Century Fox Television reboot of franchise series 24 as Isaac Carter.
-Early in 2018, Thomas played the brother of Luca Quinn (Cush Jumbo) in the legal drama The Good Fight, airing on CBS All Access.
+Early in 2018, Thomas played the brother of Luca Quinn in the legal drama The Good Fight.
 Later that year Thomas starred in Skin, the film won the Academy Award for Best Live Action Short Film at the 91st Academy Awards.

 In 2019 it was announced Thomas would co-star in the NYPD Blue reboot.
 That same year Thomas was set to headline the Amazon Prime horror series Them; for his performance he received an Independent Spirit Award nomination.
 In 2021, Thomas starred in the British limited series The Ipcress File on ITV.
 In February 2022, the cast for the Steven Knight's adaptation of Charles Dickens' Great Expectations for the BBC was announced, with Olivia Colman cast as Miss Havisham, Fionn Whitehead cast as Pip and Thomas cast as Mr Jaggers, becoming the first black actor to play the role; for his performance he received a Royal Television Society Programme Award nomination.
 Later that year, Thomas had been cast as the male lead in the Hulu drama series Black Cake opposite Adrienne Warren and Mia Isaac.

 In 2023 Thomas joined the cast of The Serpent Queen as Alessandro de Medici.
 In March 2024, Thomas was cast in the Netflix political television series Hostage as Dr Alex Anderson, alongside Suranne Jones.
 Filming began that month with the working title The Choice.
 In November 2024 it was announced Thomas had been cast in the Channel 4 crime thriller drama series In Flight.